InterPlanetary File System: Malware

 Phishing attacks have also been distributed through Cloudflare's IPFS gateway since July 2018.
 The phishing scam HTML is stored on IPFS, and displayed via Cloudflare's gateway.
-The connection shows as secure via a Cloudflare SSL certificate.
+The connection shows as secure via a Cloudflare TLS certificate.

 The IPStorm botnet, first detected in June 2019, uses IPFS so it can hide its command-and-control amongst the flow of legitimate data on the IPFS network.
-Security researchers had worked out previously the theoretical possibility of using IPFS as a botnet command-and-control system.
+Security researchers had previously identified the possibility of using IPFS as a botnet command-and-control system.